-Dental implants are root shaped posts that are surgically inserted into the bone to help replace missing teeth.
-As the bone grows to the implant over an average of three months, they can provide a sturdy, long-lasting option to replace missing teeth.
+Dental implants from our Buda, TX are root-shaped posts that are surgically inserted into the bone to help replace missing teeth.
+As the bone grows and attaches to the dental implant over an average of three months, these posts provide a sturdy, long-lasting solution to replacing missing teeth.

-If you are missing a tooth or are about to lose a tooth and are considering an implant, please reach out to your dental professional quickly as the amount and quality of the bone needed for implants can diminish over time.
+If you are missing a tooth or are about to lose a tooth and are considering a dental implant, please reach out to your dentistry professional quickly as the amount and quality of the bone, which is needed to support dental implants, can diminish over time.